DepthProc An R Package for Robust Exploration of Multidimensional Economic Phenomena: Package description and illustrative examples

 \subsection{Multivariate Wilcoxon test}

-Having two samples $\mathbf{X}^{n}$ and $\mathbf{Y}^{m}$ using any depth function, we can compute depth values in a combined sample $\mathbf{Z}^{n+m}$ = $\mathbf{X}^{n}\cup \mathbf{Y}^{m}$, assuming the empirical distribution calculated basing on all observations, or only on observations belonging to one of the samples $\mathbf{X}^{n}$ or $\mathbf{Y}^{m}.$
+Having two samples $\mathbf{X}^{n}$ and $\mathbf{Y}^{m},$ using any depth function, we can compute depth values in a combined sample $\mathbf{Z}^{n+m}$ = $\mathbf{X}^{n}\cup \mathbf{Y}^{m}$, assuming the empirical distribution calculated basing on all observations or only on observations belonging to one of the samples $\mathbf{X}^{n}$ or $\mathbf{Y}^{m}.$

-For example if we observe ${X}_{l}'s$ depths are more likely to cluster tightly around the center of the combined sample, while ${Y}_{l}'s$ depths are more likely to scatter outlying positions, then we conclude $\mathbf{Y}^{m}$ was drawn from a distribution with larger scale.
+For example, if we observe that ${X}_{l}'s$ depths are more likely to cluster tightly around the center of the combined sample, while ${Y}_{l}'s$ depths are more likely to scatter at outlying positions, then we conclude that $\mathbf{Y}^{m}$ was drawn from a distribution with a larger scale.

-Properties of the DD plot based statistics in the i.i.d setting were studied in \cite{Li:2004}.
-Authors proposed several DD-plot based statistics and presented bootstrap arguments for their consistency and good effectiveness in comparison to Hotelling $T^2$ and multivariate analogues of Ansari-Bradley and Tukey-Siegel statistics.
-Asymptotic distributions of depth based multivariate Wilcoxon rank-sum test statistic under the null and general alternative hypotheses were obtained in \cite{Zuo:2006}.
-Several properties of the depth based rang test involving its unbiasedness was critically discussed in \cite{Jure:2012}.
+Properties of the DD-plot-based statistics in the i.i.d. setting were studied in \cite{Li:2004}.
+Authors proposed several DD-plot based statistics and presented bootstrap arguments for their consistency and good effectiveness in comparison to Hotelling $T^2$ and multivariate analogs of Ansari-Bradley and Tukey-Siegel statistics.
+Asymptotic distributions of a depth-based multivariate Wilcoxon rank-sum test statistic under the null and general alternative hypotheses were obtained in \cite{Zuo:2006}.
+Several properties of the depth-based rank test involving its unbiasedness was critically discussed in \cite{Jure:2012}.

-Basing on DD-plot object, which is available within the \pkg{DepthProc} it is possible to calculate several multivariate generalizations of one-dimensional rank and order statistics.
-These generalizations cover well known \textbf{Wilcoxon rang-sum statistic}.\\
+Basing on the DD-plot object, which is available within the \pkg{DepthProc}, it is possible to calculate other multivariate and functional generalizations of one-dimensional rank and order statistics.